 Step one is called topping & tailing.
 That is where we take the “raw” panel and remove the few trailing threads that are essential for its knitting.

 Step two is a very close visual inspection of the panel, we are looking for knitting or yarn defects.
 In many cases these defects can be repaired by a trained experienced expert – Helen Baber has a particular talent for taking what others would consider a lost cause and turning it into a perfect piece.

-Step three is a steam press with a good quality steam generator iron, we use domestic ones but some factories have great big rooms sized things!
+Step three is a steam press with a good quality steam generator iron.
+We use domestic ones but some factories have great big rooms sized things!
 We ready the panel for the next step by pressing it flat and exposing the edges.
-This is also where woolen garments are given their first shape, you can see with your own eyes the wool shrinking and puffing up, this is a vital stage in getting wool ready to be worn & washed.
+This is also where woollen garments are given their first shape.
+You can see with your own eyes the wool shrinking and puffing up.
+This is a vital stage in getting wool ready to be worn & washed.

 Step six is for wool items.
-We have a wash & drying regime that everything goes through, its the same process for each item and helps us to keep any variations caused by water temperature or drying conditions to a minimum!
+We have a wash & drying regime that everything goes through.
+Using the same process for each item helps us to keep any variations caused by water temperature or drying conditions to a minimum!

 We hope that you found this usual, any questions, please go ahead and ask! email@example.com